lincc-frameworks/python-project-template/README.md

 ## Optional - Release a new version

 Once you've tested the updates you should create a new release to make them available.
 GitHub's [instructions](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) for doing so are here.
-Use your best judgement when incrementing the version. i.e. is this a major, minor, or
+Use your best judgement when incrementing the version. i.e. is this a major, minor, or patch fix.